cmaureir/progra-alma/lectures/week8/lecture31.rst

 ~~~~~~~~~~~~~~~~~

 The SampTool allows to sample different properties
-at high different frequency, over 20Hz, and store all the data
+at high different frequencies, over 20Hz, and store all the data
-in ``CSV`` files.
+in CSV files.

 The SampTool is based on the ACS Sampling System,
-and is written in Java.
+and it is written in Java.

-Please note, that SampTool not allow precise TE sampling,
+Please note that SampTool does not allow precise TE sampling,
 and you can also use this tool, through a wrapper
 function called ``sample()`` which provides a simplified syntax.